 Employee empowerment is a long-term process which emphasises the overall transformation of the organisation’s values, culture and decision-making model.

-- Training and guidance: Proper training and guidance are to be given to employees to perform a certain task and take decisions wisely.
+Training and guidance: Proper training and supervision are to be given to employees to perform a specific task and take decisions wisely.

-- Convey expectations: The managers instead of enforcing their expectations should convey the same to the employees so that they are clear about what they need to achieve.
+Convey expectations: The managers, instead of enforcing their aspirations, should convey the same to the employees so that they are clear about what they need to achieve.

 Theoretical Approaches to Employee Empowerment

-- Socio-Structural Approach: The transformation of organisational structure, policies and practices can be an effective mean to inculcate employee empowerment in the organisation.
+- Socio-Structural Approach: The transformation of organisational structure, policies and practices can be an effective means to bring in employee empowerment in the organisation.

 - Psychological Approach: The psychological approach refers to changing the perception of the employees about their work and the organisation.
 It aims at the self-motivation of employees to achieve organisational goals by giving them the authority of self-control and decision making.